ZaidAlamgir/TMP_Host/auth.md

         }

         // --- AUTH GUARD ---
-        // If a user is already logged in, redirect them to their profile. supabase.auth.getSession().then(({ data: { session } }) => {
+        // If a user is already logged in, redirect them away from the login page. supabase.auth.getSession().then(({ data: { session } }) => {
             if (session) {
-                window.location.href = `${basePath}/profile.html`;
+                // Redirect to the homepage using replace() to prevent history loops window.location.replace(`${basePath}/`);
             }
         });